ibm-cloud-docs/openshift/openshift_ingress_roks4.md

     ```
     {: codeblock}

-2. Create the Ingress controller in the `openshift-ingress-operator` namespace of your cluster.
-When you create the Ingress controller, a private router is automatically created and deployed in the `openshift-ingress` namespace based on the Ingress controller settings.
+2. Create the Ingress controller in the `openshift-ingress-operator` project of your cluster.
+When you create the Ingress controller, a private router is automatically created and deployed in the `openshift-ingress` project based on the Ingress controller settings.
 Additionally, a router service is created to expose the router with an IP address (classic clusters) or a VPC hostname (VPC clusters).
   ```
   oc create -f private-ingress-controller.yaml -n openshift-ingress-operator
   ```